amanda-wee/dnsyncmyip/README.md

 docker pull aranel/dnsyncmyip
 ```

+For running the script in a Docker container on a Synology NAS:
+1. Install the Docker package.
+2. From Registry find and download aranel/dnsyncmyip

 Configuration
 -------------
 Set the environment variables by creating a configuration file named `.env` in the directory where the script will be run, or possibly a parent directory thereof.
 Sample configuration file where `randomtoken` is the DigitalOcean API token with write access for `test.example.com`: